Course Criteria

 • 1.00 Credits

 This course will prepare the student to be able to develop a professional portfolio that will demonstrate their competency in teaching in the field of Early Childhood Education.
 Students will gain knowledge of how to create and maintain their portfolio and how to use it in their careers.
-NOTE: College Academic Learning Goal Designation: Information Technology (TC) when taken with ECE 111, ECE 121, ECE 130, ECE 140 and ECE 201 Upon completion of this course, students should be able to: Identify the purpose and use of a professional portfolio.
-Identify the key components of a professional portfolio.
-Evaluate key stakeholder requirements for demonstrating competence in the professional portfolio.
-Create and format an electronic portfolio using free or low cost software.
-Utilize digital technologies to store, retrieve, manipulate and transmit data.
-Identify and compile online early childhood education resources for future use.
-Self assess to identify prior learning and plan for future learning.
-Prerequisite: Prerequisite: Successful Placement Test Scores or (ENG 050 and REA 050) or ENG 099* or REA 075 (*may be taken concurrently).
+Upon successful completion of this course, students should be able to: Identify the purpose and use of a professional portfolio; Identify the key components of a professional portfolio; Evaluate key stakeholder requirements for demonstrating competence in the professional portfolio; Create and format an electronic portfolio using free or low cost software; Utilize digital technologies to store, retrieve, manipulate and transmit data; Identify and compile online early childhood education resources for future use; Self assess to identify prior learning and plan for future learning.
+Prerequisite: (ENG 050 and REA 050) or ENG 099* or REA 075 or Appropriate Placement Test Scores (*Course(s) May Be Taken Concurrently)

 • 4.00 Credits

 These courses provide the student an opportunity to function as a member of an instructional team in an approved nursery school, child care center or Head Start program.
 The students activity is carefully supervised by a qualified in-service classroom teacher and the Colleges supervisor of the field experience.
 The courses also include a weekly seminar discussion of issues rising from this laboratory experience.
 This course requires ninety hours of field experience.
-NOTE: Pre-reqs must be completed with grade of 'C' or better.
-Upon completion of this course, students should be able to: Use a variety of effective instructional strategies.
-Integrate play based, project based and experience based teaching as an integral part of childrens development.
-Implement lessons based on childrens developmental needs.
-Utilize observation and assessment to guide and support teaching and learning through differential instruction.
-Exhibit a professional attitude toward assigned responsibilities.
-Communicate effectively with children, and teachers.
-Prerequisite: Prerequisites: ECE 100 and ECE 110 and ECE 130, with grades of 'C' or better.
+Upon successful completion of this course, students should be able to: Use a variety of effective instructional strategies; Integrate play based, project based and experience based teaching as an integral part of childrens development; Implement lessons based on childrens developmental needs; Utilize observation and assessment to guide and support teaching and learning through differential instruction; Exhibit a professional attitude toward assigned responsibilities; Communicate effectively with children, and teachers.
+Prerequisite: ECE 100 (Grade of C or Higher), ECE 110 (Grade of C or Higher), and ECE 130 (Grade of C or Higher)

 • 4.00 Credits